isomerpages/moe-deyisec/_useful-links/Direct School Admission (DSA).md

 [Back to top](#backtotop)

 **1\.
 What type of students are you looking for?** <br>
 We are looking for students who have relevant experience and achievement in the various Specific Talent Areas offered.
-He/She must also possess diligence and a positive attitude in academic work.
+He/She must also possess diligence and a positive attitude in schoolwork.

 **2\.
 Is there a minimum requirement?** <br>
 Accomplishments in the various Specific Talent Areas offered will be an advantage.
 All students who can fulfil the criteria listed in the section on Admission Criteria will be eligible.&nbsp;